2½ years ago, I would never have imagined making a career out of coffee roasting. Yet today, that is exactly what I am.

 Lee este artículo en español Cómo Iniciar Una Carrera Como Tostador

-It wasn’t an easy career change.
+It wasn’t easy making a career out of coffee roasting.
 Coffee is an unpredictable beast with endless amounts of information and a rich history that shifts every year as we learn more about it.
 It was honestly overwhelming when I first began to explore it.
 There were times I thought of giving up.

 Yet part of the appeal of coffee was the challenge; it was going to take years to learn about it and what I knew might become obsolete at any moment.
 Learning about coffee was something I could do for life.
 In the words of Nolan Hirte, Proud Mary Founder: “If someone thinks they know everything about coffee, then I’d say they know nothing at all.”

-Now, I am so glad I didn’t quit—and I’m here to tell you the basics that you need to know to become a coffee roaster yourself.
+Now, I am so glad I didn’t quit—and I’m here to tell you the basics that you need to know to make a career out of coffee roasting.

 Love at first sight: a classic probat roaster.
 Credit: Matt Biddulph

-What Does It Take to Become a Roaster?
+What Does It Take to Making a Career Out of Coffee Roasting.